Horsetail: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-A hydroalcoholic extract of horsetail has shown dose-dependent analgesic activity during different anti-inflammatory type tests (Do Monte et al., 2004).
-The hydroalcoholic extract (50%) of dry stems seems to possess a sedative effect.
-This effect doesn't seem related to the opioid system.
+A hydroalcoholic extract of horsetail showed dose-dependent analgesic activity in various anti-inflammatory-type tests (Do Monte et al., 2004).
+The 50% hydroalcoholic extract of dry stems appears to have a sedative effect.
+This effect does not appear to be related to the opioid system.

 Usages associés

-Use in children under 12 years has not been established due to lack of adequate data.
+Use in children under 12 years has not been established due to a lack of adequate data.

 Interactions